 Seaweeds provide food and shelter for a range of invertebrate species which can often be found attached to the fronds of the seaweed.
 An Irish study by Walls et al. (2016) showed that the holdfasts of cultivated algae hosted a wide range of taxa, with benthic cultured individuals predominately hosting nematodes, polychaetes and molluscs, and suspended culture hosting predominately amphipods, polychaetes and decapods.
+Suspended seaweed holdfasts contained similar numbers of individuals as benthic holdfasts (Walls et al., 2017).
 The harvesting of seaweed can lead to the incidental removal of these non-target species.
-In addition, dredging activities could lead to the incidental capture of species living in close proximity to the algae, such as species sheltering under the seaweed canopy.